City and County-wide Coronavirus Measures

 * Gyms and fitness centers

-* Starting Monday September 14, outdoor attractions like Jungle Island, Zoo Miami, bike rentals, boat and bus charters will be allowed to reopen.
+* Outdoor attractions like Jungle Island, Zoo Miami, bike rentals, boat and bus charters are allowed to reopen, not all of them have opened

 Here's the latest on reopening phases and measures in Miami-Dade County

-Miami and South Florida Events and Attractions that have been cancelled / postponed / closed due to Coronavirus
+Miami and South Florida Events that have been cancelled / postponed due to Covid Measures

 * Zoo Miami is OPEN, tickets must be purchased online, members and Summer Pass holders must also make a reservation for the day of their visit.

 * Everglades National Park - All areas of the park are now OPEN.
 Park waters remain open for access from outside the park.
 Tours have reopened with enhanced measures.
-Visitor Centers remain closed.
+Visitor Centers at Ernest C. Coe and Shark Valley are OPEN

-* Lion Country Safari Drive-through Safari is OPEN
+* Lion Country Safari Drive-through Safari is OPEN, Safari World is re-opening for Annual Passholders on February 27 and 28.

 * Biscayne National Park The kayak launch and restrooms at Convoy Point are open on a limited basis.
 The visitor center is CLOSED.
 Boca Chita, Elliott and Adams Keys are open on a limited basis.
 Biscayne National Park Institute snorkeling and paddling tours have resumed.

-* Big Cypress National Preserve roads and trails are open.
-Visitor centers, campgrounds and associated restrooms are closed until further notice.
+* Big Cypress National Preserve roads, trails and campgrounds are open.
+Swamp and Oasis Visitor Centers are OPEN.

 * John Pennekamp Coral Reef State Park has reopened.
 The beach, boat ramp and trails are available.
 Snorkeling tours have resumed on a limited capacity.